ultimate271/notes/sanderson/elantris/elantris02.03.sanderson.md

 be read, and the poor, pleasant arteth would never know just how much danger he had been in.

+## Hrathen meets Artheth (lesser priest) Dilaf, who is appointed as Odiv and Hroden (servent and master) to Hrathen
 “With your leave, my lord gyorn,” said the bowing priest, a minor dorven who had served under Fjon for over a decade.
 Hrathen waved his hand, bidding the man to leave.
 The door shut silently as the priest backed from the room.